 Justine Delroy, tax partner and programme sponsor, commented: "We are immensely proud of what we have achieved with Flourish and feedback this year was overwhelmingly positive.
 We have set a new target of 30% firm wide female partners by 2019 and we will continue to champion the investment in, and development of, our talented female lawyers."

 Since its inauguration, the firm continues to take a fresh approach to improving the retention and the number of women at senior levels, for the firm and for clients.
-For more information about Flourish, as well as all the firm's initiatives on development and retention of women, please visit our Advancement of Women webpage.
+For more information about Flourish, as well as all the firm's initiatives on development and retention of women, please visit our Gender webpage.